-Other Income (Expense), Net.
-Other income (expense), net consists primarily of interest earned on our cash equivalents and marketable securities.
+Other Income.
+Other income consists primarily of interest earned on our cash equivalents and marketable securities.

 Provision for Income Taxes.
 Provision for income taxes consists primarily of income taxes in foreign jurisdictions, U.S. federal and state income taxes adjusted for discrete items.